 Once all of these ideas are on paper (or a WordPress draft post), you can cross-reference all of this with your list of keywords.
 From there, you can reorder this information into a logical flow.

 You’re left with an outline that’s about to be the very skeleton of your article.
-What begins as a mess can end up helping a lot when you sit down to write.
+What begins as a messy process can end up helping a lot when you sit down to write.

 An engaging introduction